-The council considered whether to embark upon a survey to determine what Willows residents really thought about proceeding with the plan.
+The council was considering on June 7 whether to embark upon a survey to determine what Willows residents really thought about proceeding with the plan.
 A storm of emails to the council this week suggested that many residents already knew what they thought, and those thoughts mirrored the public comments during the meeting.

 "This is a solution that has meandered in search of a problem that does not exist.
 If implemented, there will be significant problems," Patrick Daly told the council.

 The suggested improvements fell into two categories, according to staff: Speed reduction and traffic volume reduction.
 It was the notion of restricting left-hand turns on Willow Road at O'Keefe Street and also Chester Street, along with creating one-way zones on Woodland Avenue, that drew particular ire from residents speaking at the council meeting.

 The five-member council was pared down to three, as Vice Mayor Kirsten Keith and Councilwoman Kelly Fergusson recused themselves by virtue of living in the Willows neighborhood.

 When the time came, the remaining members voted 3-0 to stop the plan in its tracks.